 Once I finally get up, it’s too late to start cooking breakfast because by the time it is cooked, it is basically lunch.
 This results in me pestering my boyfriend to take me out to eat somewhere local so that I can be fed quicker.

 We had both eaten unhealthily for most part of the week, which meant that we had the extra pressure of trying to choose somewhere healthy to make up for it.
-That’s when he suggested The Organic Kitchen which he had previously visited with a friend.
+That’s when he suggested The Organic Larder which he had previously visited with a friend.

 Located in the heart of Buckhurst Hill, Essex there is nothing quite like it in the area.
 Queens Road is known for it’s more extravagant restaurants such as Catch, so the fresh, modern grey & white exterior of the health cafe stands out rather prominently down the quaint, small street.

-Once inside, The Organic Kitchen does not disappoint.
+Once inside, The Organic Larder does not disappoint.
 If an organic menu isn’t enough to feed your clean-eating habit, have no fear because the walls and fridges are full of organic produce for you to purchase & experience at home!

 Once we’d scouted out a table for two in the bustling cafe, I noticed what I thought was a cute little brochure explaining a bit about the kitchen, which in fact turned out to be the menu!
 It’s always nice to see something a little different like this.